What are the advantages of a 401(k) Plan?

 What is the maximum employee 401(k) salary deferral that an employee can make?

-For 2009 it is $16,500.
 This amount is subject to Cost of Living Adjustments (COLA) each year.
 Employees reaching age 50 by the end of a calendar year can make an additional “catch-up” salary deferral for that calendar year in addition to the normal limits above.
-(For 2009 it is $5,500 and is subject to COLA.

 Where can I get a Summary Plan Description (SPD)?